opendaylight/jsonrpc/docs/user-guide.rst

 --------------------

-The JSON-RPC 2.0 plugin in OpenDaylight supports both ODL as server and as a client with ZMQ.
-HTTP support will be added in future versions.
+The JSON-RPC 2.0 plugin in OpenDaylight supports both ODL as server and as a client with ZMQ, HTTP and Websocket.
+HTTP can be used only with `requester` and `responder` pattern.

 Additional Information
 ----------------------